hdmchl/NaiveBayesClassifier/README.md

 Depending on your specific attributes and sample size, there may be other algorithms that are better suited: [Comparison of Classification Methods Based on the Type of Attributes and Sample Size](http://www4.ncsu.edu/~arezaei2/paper/JCIT4-184028_Camera%20Ready.pdf).

+# Try it now

+You can experiment, test and play with NaiveBayesClassifier in your browser at [http://jsbin.com/xixuga/1/edit?html,js,console](http://jsbin.com/xixuga/1/edit?html,js,console)

+If you would like to try NaiveBayesClassifier as a web-service, you can use: [http://nbcaas.herokuapp.com/](http://nbcaas.herokuapp.com/)

 # Installing NaiveBayesClassifier

 NaiveBayesClassifier is shipped in UMD format, meaning that it is available as a CommonJS/AMD module or browser global.
 You can install it using [`npm`](https://www.npmjs.com/):